dzuuun/SATP/docs/USER_MANUAL.md

 ## 3. Student assessment

 Student accounts open the **Courses to rate** workspace after login.
-The page separates pending assessments from completed assessments and uses the current active academic period.
-A student can only open the rating form when a pending course is available and student rating access is open.
+The page separates pending assessments from completed assessments and uses the current active academic period for the student's academic group.
+College and SHS can have different active terms at the same time; SHS supports three terms.
+A student can only open the rating form when a pending course is available and student rating access is open for College or SHS, as applicable.

 ### View courses to rate